GKaszewski/Everyday_quotes/README.md

 # Everyday quotes app

-Everyday quotes - read new quote everyday!
+Everyday quotes - read new quotes everyday!

 Click button to display a random quote and click copy if you want to paste it somewhere.
 It's just that easy.